-Maybe it is just an urban legend to spook tourist from visiting this tiny island in the center of Galapagos, far out in the Pacific Ocean.
+Maybe it is just an urban legend to spook tourist from visiting this tiny island in the center of Galapagos, far out in the Pacific Ocean known as Baltra.
 But from the look in the deckhand’s eyes, it was as real as if he saw her himself.
 The way his dark brown eyebrows raised up as he told me the story made even me believe him.
 He spoke of her as if she was alive.

 The legend goes like this:

 A wandering spirit called the “headless gringa” wanders Baltra Island (also known as South Seymour Island) late at night and kills lonely men and solo travelers.
 She was an American girl living on the US military base on Baltra with her serviceman boyfriend.
 During World War II, Baltra Island was a US Army Air Force Base.
 Servicemen stationed here patrolled the Pacific for enemy submarines and provided back up protection for the Panama Canal.

 Now that is some story about the Galapagos Gringa!
 I couldn’t find any documentation for this story anywhere!
 But the legend lives on.

 Galapagos Islands – North Seymour Island

 I walked through a well-defined path, with stones marking each side, when I came upon them.
-Not one, but literally hundreds of Frigate birds were in my path: mothers, fathers and babies in various stages of growth.
+Not one, but literally hundreds of Frigate birds were in my path: mothers, fathers, and babies in various stages of growth.
 The fathers were well marked – pitch black with a bright red chin sack.
 When they were ready to mate, they would blow their chin sack up with air.
-It can take up to 2 hours for the air to deflate.
+It can take up to 2 hours for the air to deflate from the sack.
 This was supposed to attract the female frigates.
-I found it fascinating.
+I found it absolutely fascinating how birds mate.

 Also along the path were the famous Galapagos land iguanas, some the color of red dirt or a color that matched the rock they were on.
 As I took steps along the now rocky path, I had to take extra precautions not to step on some form of lava lizard or land iguana.

-What I loved about this island is that the animals go about their day, doing what wild animals do, and you just get to watch them in their natural habitat
+What I loved about this island is that the animals go about their day, doing what wild animals do, and you just get to watch them in their natural habitat.

 North Seymour Island was the last island on my visit to Galapagos.
 It became a remarkable and fitting island to end a fabulous 8-day tour of the Galapagos.
 I think for me, it is my favorite island other than Wolf and Darwin.

 North Seymour Island with its crashing waves that would make any California surfer jealous.
 It had black rocks, red dirt, prickly pear cacti, yellow-leathered skin land iguanas, and the lovely red-chinned Frigate birds with their cute little babies.
 The experiences I had on that island are forever engrained into my soul.
 I rarely say this about a trip, but Galapagos, for me, was a “trip of a lifetime”.